 Siblings can see each other as often as they like.
-Depending upon the ages of the siblings and the activity, siblings can even attend activities together!
-In any event, siblings can always see each other at meal times, daily assemblies, many evening activities, and free time.
+Depending upon the ages of the siblings and the activity, siblings can even schedule activities together!
+Siblings can always see each other at meal times, daily assemblies, many evening activities, free time, and especially during our Sibling Ice Cream Parties!
 (Back To Top)

 We consider our program to be non-competitive.
 A lot of our daily activities are noncompetitive by nature and many campers schedule these activities exclusively.
 When it comes to sports, our approach is comprehensive with emphasis on learning the skills needed to play the game and enjoy the sport.
 Spirited recreational games are part of the sports program but our focus is teaching our campers that “effort” and “giving it your best shot” are reasons enough for satisfaction.
 We emphasize that the purpose of the inter-camp games program is to have FUN! …And everyone knows, you don’t have to be the best to have the most FUN!
 (Back To Top)